How do we select the funds that we recommend to our clients?

 We pride ourselves on providing personalised advice to our clients.
 In certain cases, we might recommend funds that fall out of the above Investment Selection Process.
 This would only be in the case of a specific client circumstance or preference.
 In such cases, we will inform the client of the deviation from our standard Investment selection process and explain the reasons why.

 Are we independent?

-Since we work with a select group of providers, most of whom we will receive a commission from, we will not be marketing ourselves as 'Independent'.
-However, we are legislated to follow a code of conduct in which we must put the interests of our clients before our own.
-We intend doing that anyways, since its just good practice and the right thing to do.
+Our investment selection process is not biased towards any provider we have a commercial arrangement with.
+We are legislated to follow a code of professional conduct in which we must treat clients fairly, act with integrity and give financial advice that is suitable.
+We intend to do that anyway since it's just good practice and the right thing to do.
 Our ethics policy and values can be found below.